antonsoo/text-summarization-app/README.md

 ## Installation

+Note: You can look at my Google Colab Notebook in the notebooks directory in this project.
+Otherwise:

 To run this app locally, you need to have Python 3.7 or higher installed, along with the following packages:

 ```bash